-Matching PJ's Start a tradition of family pajamas and gift a set to your parents.
-Make sure you include a matching onesie or baby pair of pj's in with grandpa's!
+Start a tradition of family pajamas and gift a set to your parents.
+Make sure you include a matching onesie or baby pair of pj's in with grandpa's set!

 Let them unwrap a gift...

-My Baby's Heartbeat Bear Did you know that we carry heartbeat bears and accessories to share the big news with?
-You can have baby's heartbeat recorded at your next appointment and seal it inside the stuffed animal of your choice!
+Did you know that we carry Heartbeat Bears and accessories to share the big news with?
+You can have your baby's heartbeat recorded at your next appointment and seal it inside the stuffed animal of your choice!
 We have kits to celebrate rainbow pregnancies, gender reveals, and regular old baby announcements!
-There is also a new line of cards that hold a picture of the ultrasound you can choose from.
-Gifting a heartbeat bear will be the start of the bond between grandparents and baby.
+There is also a line of cards that hold a picture of the ultrasound you can choose from.
+Gifting a Heartbeat Bear will be the start of a bond between grandparents and your baby.
 It will give them a tangible keepsake they will treasure forever.
-(And oh! the surprise look on their faces when they try to figure out why you gifted them a stuffed animal with a heartbeat!)
+(And oh! the surprised look on their faces when they try to figure out why you gifted them a stuffed animal with a heartbeat!)